SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 The most common reason for lumbosacral spine x-ray is to look for the cause of low back pain that:

-• Occurs after injury
+• Occurs after an injury

 • Is severe